devsoli/devsoli/README.md

 ## 🚀 About Me
 Dedicated and driven Software Engineering student with nearly one year of hands-on experience in the industry.
 Proficient in PHP Laravel framework, demonstrating a strong ability to develop robust and scalable web applications.
-Adept at problem- solving, collaborating effectively within a team, and continuously seeking to expand technical knowledge.
+Adept at problem-solving, collaborating effectively within a team, and continuously seeking to expand technical knowledge.
 Eager to leverage academic background and practical experience to contribute to innovative projects and further advance software development skills.